-The versions of the OGE Form 278, the Public Financial Disclosure Report, available on the OGE website are for employees of those agencies that do not offer electronic filing.
+These versions of the OGE Form 278e, the Public Financial Disclosure Report, are for employees of those agencies that do not offer electronic filing.

 The OGE Form 278-T is used by employees within the executive branch who must file public periodic transaction reports.

-OGE has developed numerous materials to assist both the employees who are required to file the OGE Form 278 and the ethics officials responsible for reviewing the forms.
+OGE has developed numerous materials to assist both the employees who are required to file public financial disclosure reports and the ethics officials responsible for reviewing the forms.